Pull-Forward and Induced Vaccination Under Time-Limited Mandates: Evidence from a Low-Coercion Mandate: Data

 \section{Data}

 We conduct this study using the Australian Immunisation Register linked to the Person Level Integrated Data Asset (AIR-PLIDA).
 The AIR provides comprehensive vaccination records, and we use it to identify first COVID-19 vaccine doses, their timing, and their recipient.
-We link AIR data to a selection of PLIDA products: (i) the Core Location data asset from the Australian Bureau of Statistics (ABS), to exclude individuals who were not residents of Western Australia at the time of the vaccine mandate; (ii) the Core Demographics data asset to obtain precise month-year birth dates for all WA residents; (iii) we use 2021 Census to identify students.
+We link AIR data to a selection of PLIDA products: (i) the Core Location data asset from the Australian Bureau of Statistics (ABS), to exclude individuals who were not residents of Western Australia at the time of the vaccine mandate; (ii) the Core Demographics data asset to obtain precise month-year birth dates for all WA residents; (iii) we use the 2021 Census to identify students.
 The resulting dataset is at the individual level.

 We rely on answers to Census about school attendance (variable \textit{TYPP}).
 In particular, in our main analysis, which focuses on students, we exclude from our sample those individuals who replied to the question ``What type of education institution is Person \textit{X} attending?'' with anything other than ``Secondary'' (and its subtypes).
 Then, we use month-year of birth to identify which school year enrolled students were attending in 2021.
-This is an effective approach thanks to the aforementioned strict policies on school starting ages in WA, which in turn results in a sharp, rather than fuzzy, regression discontinuity design (RDD).
+This is an effective approach thanks to the aforementioned strict policies on school starting ages in WA, which in turn implies that date of birth (almost) deterministically assigns to the treatment and control groups in our sample.
+In sum, our inclusion criteria are (i) WA residents, (ii) students, and (iii) born between July 1st 2003 and June 30th 2004, the treated group, or July 1st 2004 and June 30th 2005, the control group.
+Note that, because the threshold for starting school is the last day of June, then the granularity of our date of birth data (month-year level) does not introduce measurement error.